 Read on to find out more about the pros and cons of installing a second-hand boiler.

-You can install a second-hand boiler in your home; however, it must conform to current regulations and be fitted by a qualified professional.
+You can install a second-hand boiler in your home; however, it must conform to current regulations and be fitted by a qualified boiler installer.
 The cost of the boiler will be cheaper, but the installation costs will be similar.

-If you have a very tight budget a second-hand boiler will be cheaper than a new one initially, but there are negatives to consider.
+If you have a very tight budget a second-hand gas or electric boiler will be cheaper than a new one initially, but there are negatives to consider.

 Can I sell my old boiler?

 It’s unlikely that your boiler will ever be reused.
 If your boiler is old, inefficient, or has no warranty, you will struggle to find anyone that wants to buy it to re-install.

 Here are some ideas on how to dispose of your boiler: